Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Holographic entanglement entropy of a curved kink

-The double log term appears at $\theta=0$ and $z=2k/(2k-1)$ for some positive integer $k$.
-This is consistent with the null energy conditions \eqref{NEC1} and \eqref{NEC2}.
-Noting that, in this case the universal term which is independent of the regularization scheme, is the double log term.
+where the double log term appears at $\theta=0$ and $z=2k/(2k-1)$ for some positive integer $k$.
+These values of $\theta$ and $z$ are consistent with the null energy conditions \eqref{NEC1} and \eqref{NEC2}.
+Noting that, in this case the universal term which is independent of the regularization scheme, is the double log term \cite{Ref51, Ref65}.